 You can see the result of each trigger on the Trigger Order History page.
 Click the "+" button on any trigger order set to Retry to view all its triggers.

-Please note that reduce-only orders will stop retrying when your position is fully closed.
+Reduce-only orders will stop retrying when your position is fully closed.

 Please note that when editing trigger orders that are live but partially filled, the size you specify sets the size of the new order; if you have an trigger order out for size 10 BTC-PERP that receives 1 BTC-PERP in fills, submitting a edit request with size 9 sets it to size 9, not 8!